Hoyasumii/avengers-endgame/README.md

 ROCKET: [murmurs to himself] All right, all right, that's a good point.
 That's a good point.

-CAROL DANVERS: So you might not see me for a long tim
+CAROL DANVERS: So you might not see me for a long time